 "The question is," Molly says, "'does she still love him?'"

-It takes time, interrogation, and puppy dog eyes on Tootie's part but Mrs. Garrett ultimately caves on the story of her ex-husband, Robert, showing up.
+It takes time, interrogation, and puppy dog eyes on Tootie's part, but Mrs. Garrett ultimately caves on the story of her ex-husband, Robert, showing up.
 He couldn't live without her any longer and, after tracking her down, finally came back to apologize for what happened all those years ago.
-That part, she explicitly left the finer details out of.
+What it is that happened all those years ago doesn't quite make it into the story though.
 Fifteen years, it took him to come to the conclusion that he needed her again.
 That's the part that makes Mrs. Garrett nervous, but she is deciding to roll with the punches and see where it takes her.

 "They've been gone for three hours.
 Don't you think they should've been back by now?"
 Nancy asks before moving away from the window and plopping down on the couch.